tldr-pages/tldr/pages/common/docker-swarm.md

 `docker swarm join-token {{worker|manager}}`

-- Join new node to cluster:
+- Join a new node to the cluster:

 `docker swarm join --token {{token}} {{manager_node_url:2377}}`